A risk factor is something that increases your chance of getting a disease or condition.

 prostate surgeryPelvic surgeries (particularly for prostate cancer)Spinal cord injury

-Certain behaviors can increase your risk of erectile dysfunction, including: Alcohol useIllegal drug use (such as heroin, marijuana)Anabolic steroid useHeavy smoking
+Certain behaviors can increase your risk of erectile dysfunction, including: Alcohol useIllegal drug use, such as heroin and marijuanaAnabolic steroid useHeavy smoking

 Certain medications can increase your risk of erectile dysfunction, including: AntihypertensivesAntihistaminesAntidepressantsTranquilizersAntipsychoticsHistamine blockersNicotine